DNACENSolutions/dnac_ansible_workflows/README.md

 ```

 ### Upgrading to the latest Version
-Use --upgrade opton to upgrde to latest version available.
+Use --upgrade option to upgrade to latest version available.
 ```bash
 pip install dnacentersdk --upgrade
 ```